When I call BBC Apprentice 2015 winner Joseph Valente on the phone, it sounds like he is buried in a cavern.

 Some people with no particular business skills find self-employment to be a way to freedom.
 You know, people who are not like you or like Lord Sugar, people who have never been great sellers… do you think they could still do well in business?

-I’ve got the last question for you because I am Italian too, so I was wondering: have you ever thought of going to Italy to work?
+You’re half Italian, so have you ever thought of going to Italy to work?

 (I laugh out loud to myself) Yes Joseph, to work.